-You may update the device firmware manually by downloading the firmware file from the web site https://eltex-co.com/support/downloads/ and saving it to the computer.
-To do this, click the 'Select file' button in the 'Firmware image' field, and specify path to firmware .tar.gz format file.
+You may update the device firmware manually by downloading the firmware file from the web site http://eltex-co.com/support/downloads and saving it to the computer.
+To do this, click the 'Select file' button in the 'Firmware update file' field, and specify path to firmware .tar.gz format file.